cristeigabriel/YAC8E/README.md

 # Customization
 YAC8E allows for chip core elements and delimiters to be customized widely, but it is not a great idea to take upon it without knowledge of what you're doing, so watch out.

+# Support
+To see what instructions YAC8E supports and currently has, refer [here](https://github.com/cristeigabriel/YAC8E/blob/main/chip-8/chip-8.h) at CChip8<>::ComputeInstruction(...)

 # Licensing
 Do whatever the fuck you want with this, but put me (and contributors) somewhere there if you plan on using my project.
 Also, I'm not eligible to be held accountable for anything that you might be doing with this.
 It is solely your responsability.